claradragu/dissertation-privacy/README.md

 # Dissertation Notebook

+## ABSTRACT
+In the evolving landscape of data privacy, differential privacy stands out as a leading technique for safeguarding individual data.
+However, its implementation often involves a complex interplay between privacy enhancement and data utility, necessitating a rigorous ethical evaluation.
+This study introduces a novel, quantifiable ethical framework designed to assess the impact of differential privacy mechanisms on data integrity, utility, and stakeholder trust.

+Building on established privacy principles and emerging research, our framework integrates advanced metrics and standards to quantitatively evaluate the effectiveness of differential privacy.
+Key innovations include the development of the Privacy Assurance Index (PAI) and Normalized Privacy-Utility Ratio (NPUR), which provide a comprehensive measure of privacy levels relative to data utility.
+We also introduce novel metrics such as Information Loss (IL) and Decision Accuracy Rate (DAR) to evaluate the trade-offs between privacy and data applicability.

+Additionally, the framework utilizes empirical tools such as the Anonymeter for privacy risk assessment and Signal-to-Noise Ratio (SNR) to measure the impact of noise on data interpretability.
+The implementation includes a structured rating system that categorizes outcomes from 'Poor' to 'Excellent,' providing clear benchmarks for ethical adherence.

+Our approach is grounded in rigorous quantitative analysis, offering a robust methodology for ensuring that differential privacy mechanisms are not only statistically effective but also ethically sound.
+By incorporating feedback from stakeholders and detailed risk assessments, this framework aims to enhance transparency, accountability, and stakeholder engagement in privacy-preserving research.

+This study presents a significant advancement in the ethical evaluation of differential privacy, addressing both theoretical and practical challenges with a novel, metrics-driven approach.
+The proposed framework promises to contribute valuable insights for researchers, practitioners, and policymakers aiming to balance privacy protection with data utility.

 ## Overview
 This Jupyter notebook contains a comprehensive analysis of the impact of differential privacy mechanisms on synthetic datasets.
 The project demonstrates how differential privacy methods affect the utility of data and provides insights through various analytical techniques such as clustering and regression.